mwarning/KadNode/windows/README.md

 * All => Devel => git
 * All => Devel => wget

-Now start the Cygwin Terminal and install [libsodium](https://github.com/jedisct1/libsodium).
+If you want to use auth extension (for public/private keys), you need to download and install [libsodium](https://github.com/jedisct1/libsodium).
-This step is only needed for the auth extension.
+Open the Cygwin terminal and execute:

 ```
 wget https://github.com/jedisct1/libsodium/releases/download/1.0.0/libsodium-1.0.0.tar.gz